 Applicants are primarily drawn from current students and recent graduates from allopathic medical colleges within the United States however the Department of Radiology makes an active effort to interview and rank qualified applicants from both osteopathic and foreign medical colleges.

 The curriculum at Jacobi Medical Center is designed to give radiology residents graduated responsibility as they progress through their training.
-The six core rotations are neuroradiology, emergency radiology, gastrointestinal imaging, chest and body CT imaging, pediatric imaging and nuclear medicine.
+The six core rotations are neuroradiology, emergency radiology, fluoroscopic procedures and imaging, chest and body CT imaging, ultrasound and nuclear medicine.
+Elective rotations offered are pediatric imaging, interventional radiology, musculoskeletal imaging, mammography and body MRI imaging.

 Each weekday begins with an hour-long didactic lecture beginning at 8:00 am.
 After the morning lecture, residents report to their assigned rotations and then re-convene again at 12:30 pm for another hour-long didactic lecture.
 Following the afternoon lecture, residents once again return to their assigned rotations until the end of the day, typically until 5:00 pm.

 After satisfactorily completing an accredited internship, radiology residents at Jacobi Medical Center begin on the first Monday in July as a PGY-2.
-The first ten weeks of training are a structured orientation during which time new residents are paired with senior residents and are given dedicated lectures by faculty with a focus on basic radiology principles.
-Starting in September, new residents take “buddy call” with a senior resident on weekdays from 5:00 pm to 9:00 pm on a weekly basis and on weekends from 12:00 pm to 9:00 pm on a biweekly basis.
+The first two weeks of training are a structured orientation during which time new residents are given dedicated lectures by faculty and senior residents with a focus on basic radiology principles.
+Following the two week orientation, each new resident will spend three continuous weeks cycling through each core rotation, with the first two being paired with a senior resident and the third dictating under the supervision of an attending radiologist.
+Starting in August, new residents take “junior call” with a senior resident on weekday evenings from 5:00 pm to 9:00 pm on a weekly basis.
+Starting in October, new residents will take additional “junior call” on weekend days from 12:00 pm to 9:00 pm.
 By April, first year residents are expected to take short call independently.
+As per ACGME regulations, first year residents do not take independent call.

-Unique aspects of the second year curriculum include independent long call, attendance of a weeklong MRI physics course taught by Dr. Michael Lipton, and rotations in mammography.
+Unique aspects of the second year curriculum include independent long call, attendance of a weeklong MRI physics course taught by Dr. Michael Lipton, and rotations in mammography and opportunity.
+Approximately 50% of call, including seven weeks of night float, is shouldered by the second year radiology residents.

-Unique aspects of the third year include a focus on preparing residents for the American Board of Radiology’s Core exam.
-Additionally, accomodations are made in order to allow third year residents to interview for fellowship positions.
+Unique aspects of the third year include a focus on preparing residents for the American Board of Radiology’s Core exam which include attendance of the American Institute of Radiologic Pathology month-long pathology correlation course.
+Additionally, accommodations are made in order to allow third year residents to interview for fellowship positions.
+Approximately 35% of call, including four weeks of night float, is shouldered by the third year radiology residents.

 Early Specialization in Interventional Radiology